-- Display a mixed planter that may include herbs with foliage plants and/or flowering plants.
+• Display a mixed planter that may include herbs with foliage plants and/or flowering plants.
 The planter should include three or more kinds of plants.
-The container exhibit space must not exceed 18"x18". - Create an artistic display of dried flowers and/or herbs explaining how each was dried; OR - Create a photo collage or collection of pictures of plants from your theme garden.
+The container exhibit space must not exceed 18"x18".

+- Create an artistic display of dried flowers and/or herbs explaining how each was dried; OR - Create a photo collage or collection of pictures of plants from your theme garden.
+Label your plants by name and explain how the plants were chosen to fit the theme. - Create an artistic fairy garden of plants, flowers, and/or herbs.
+Explain the process you utilized to prepare your fairy garden.
 Label your plants by name and explain how the plants were chosen to fit the theme.